zesk/build/documentation/source/guide/bash-FAQ.md

 The behavior of the matcher in bash-2.05 and later versions depends on the current LC_COLLATE setting.
-Setting this variable to `C` or `POSIX` will result in the traditional behavior ([A-Z] matches all uppercase ASCII characters).
+Setting this variable to `C` or `POSIX` will result in the traditional behavior ([A-Z] matches all stringUppercase ASCII characters).
 Many other locales, including the en_US locale (the default on many US versions of Linux) collate the upper and lower case letters like
 this: